RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 The **Independent Events Assumption:** is not valid.

-- The EPSS data shows that signature detections tend to be grouped in time - not randomly distributed
+- The EPSS data shows that signature detections do have patterns and are not entirely independent events.
+See [detailed analysis of exploitation patterns over time](https://www.cyentia.com/epss-study/)
+- Attacks driven by people have patterns e.g. a persistent threat, periodic probing of targets